 Anxiety means that we are worried that something bad might happen to us, so much so that we imagine it occurring, even if it is not.
 Or anxiety can reflect a fear that something bad that did happen to us in the past will happen again, a reverberation of traumas.

 Anxiety can be projected on to anything.
 We can become anxious about not having enough money, about our health, about our relationships, about our or work, our age, or even about our spiritual practice.
-It can be triggered by external or situational issues more so than purely health issues.
+It can be triggered by external or situational issues or by purely health concerns that increase with age.
 We can become anxious about the state of the world, the condition of people we know and not just ourselves.
 Certainly there is much in our current world and its stress and instability that can provoke anxiety in almost anyone.